2026 FIFA World Cup qualification (UEFA): Seeding method

 Five-team groups could only contain one team participating in Nations League matches in March 2025, allowing these teams to have two free matchdays in World Cup qualifying to be scheduled during March.
 The remaining four teams in their group played among themselves during this window.
 Additionally, as the four quarter-final winners would compete in the 2025 UEFA Nations League Finals in June, they could not begin World Cup qualifying until September and therefore had to be drawn into four-team groups.

 Given these conditions, Pot 1 contained the eight Nations League quarter-finalists, regardless of their position in the FIFA Men's World Ranking of November 2024.
 The quarter-finalists were represented by placeholders in the draw, denoting the winners and losers of each quarter-final pairing.
 (Note: As there were only six four-team groups available for the eight quarter-finalists, and the identities of the 2025 UEFA Nations League Finals participants were not known at the time of the World Cup qualifying draw, the eight quarter-finalists were represented in Pot 1 as the winners or defeated teams of quarter-finals 1–4.)
 The four remaining teams in Pot 1 were the next best-ranked teams in the World Ranking that November.
 The remaining teams were allocated to Pots 2 to 5 based on the World Ranking.
-This seeding method differs from previous cycles, as all World Cup qualifying group draws since 2010 have been seeded based solely on the World Ranking.
+This seeding method differed from previous cycles, as all World Cup qualifying group draws since 2010 had been seeded based solely on the World Ranking.

 While ultimately not required, adjustments to Pots 2 to 5 could have been necessary depending on the distribution of teams competing in the Nations League promotion/relegation play-offs in March 2025.
 Specifically, if any draw pot contained more Nations League play-off teams than could be accommodated in the available qualifying groups, the lowest-ranked Nations League play-off team from that pot would have been swapped with the highest-ranked eligible team from the lower pot.
 This process would have been repeated as needed within the same pot or across different pots.